PetaBosley/Getting_Cleaning_Data-Course_Project/README.md

 script and labelled with the Task number and Title to assist the peer reviewer.

 Task 1
+Merges the training and the test sets to create one data set.
 Task 2

-My original intention was to use grep() to extract the columns with "mean" and "std" in the column names, but the script continually failed here.
-The alternate, manual, solution was to examine the features.txt and features_info.txt files supplied in the download along with the data frame that the features data had been loaded to and extract the relevant columns by column number (dplyr / select function).
+Extracts only the measurements on the mean and standard deviation for each measurement.
 Task 3

-Task 4
+Uses descriptive activity names to name the activities in the data set Task 4
+Appropriately labels the data set with descriptive variable names.
 Task 5
+From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.